 Modeled after an African rainforest, this 6.5-acre attraction features around 400 animals and is a breeding ground for lowland gorillas.
 Besides the captivating great apes and various species of monkeys, be sure to check out the okapis, which look like a cross between a giraffe and zebra (they are most closely related to the former).

 As its name suggests, this tropical jungle tableaux hosts plenty of warm-climate animals, complete with a mangrove swamp and volcanic scrub forest.
-Explore several small galleries of ground-dwelling animals such as toads, beetles and scorpions, along with habitats featuring a black leopard, ebony langurs and Malayan tapirs.
+Explore several small galleries of ground-dwelling animals such as toads, beetles and scorpions, along with habitats featuring an Amur leopard, ebony langurs and Malayan tapirs.